interledgerjs/ilp/docs/README.template.md

 ```

-### Shared Secret Example (Pre-Shared Key Transport Protocol)
+### Pre-Shared Key (PSK) Transport Protocol

-Sometimes it is desirable that the sender can choose the amount and generate the
+This is a non-interactive protocol in which the sender chooses the payment
-condition without communicating with the recipient.
-This is an example of a
+amount and generates the condition without communicating with the recipient.
-payment using the Pre-Shared Key (PSK) transport protocol, which implements this type of
-flow.

-PSK works by using a pre-shared secret that the sender and receiver have.
-The pre-shared
+PSK uses a secret shared between the sender and receiver.
+The key can be
-secret can be retrieved by the sender using SPSP, or any other method.
+generated by the receiver and retrieved by the sender using a higher-level
+protocol such as SPSP, or any other method.
 In the example below,
 the pre-shared key is simply passed to the sender inside javascript.

 When sending a payment using PSK, the sender generates an HMAC key from the